SaltyfishLeavesyoung/YYDZ/README.md

 ## The evolution of the meme

-Ding Zhen is this guy: https://en.wikipedia.org/wiki/Ding_Zhen (and he is despised by most people lol).
+Ding Zhen is this guy: https://en.wikipedia.org/wiki/Ding_Zhen.

 "Yi Yan Zhen" ("One eye true") means something is true at first sight.